 Enrollment to the Program

-Students are admitted to the program after they have chosen a concentration, generally by the beginning of their junior year.
+Students are admitted to the program after they have chosen a concentration and submitted an application, generally by the beginning of their junior year.
 At that time, students must have prepared a tentative plan and timeline for completing all of the requirements of the program, including required courses, independent work (as outlined below), and any prerequisites for the selected courses.

 For enrollment, please use this form: Certificate Enrollment Application